postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/data-types.md

 A map is a collection of fields where the key can be a value of a primitive type and corresponding value can be of any data type.
 All map fields must have keys and values of same type.

-Below is a typescript equivalent of a map.
+This is a typescript equivalent of a map:

 ```ts
 type map: {[key: string]: number} = {'a': 1, 'b': 2, 'c': 3};